-The yes-place—or as they have dubbed it—the “Innovation Kitchen”, is just a small part of Statoil’s continuous work on technology.
-Pretty much everything Statoil does, whether it relates to wind, oil, drilling or construction, is becoming more challenging and complicated.
+The yes-place—or as they have dubbed it—the “Innovation Kitchen”, is just a small part of Equinor’s continuous work on technology.
+Pretty much everything Equinor does, whether it relates to wind, oil, drilling or construction, is becoming more challenging and complicated.

 “There is such a large potential for new and innovative solutions where we can make the most of synergies between the underground, drilling and construction," CTO Elisabeth Kvalheim with enthusiasm, as she explains the implications of the strategy.

 To make the hunt for those solutions as targeted and productive as possible, Equinor has expanded its technology strategy—substantially different from earlier strategies, cross-disciplinary and high level.
 The goal is to find and develop sound projects, while working on reducing emissions.

 “To make this happen we need to come up with radical innovations.
 Just think what it would mean if we could use artificial intelligence on all our seismic data, or avoid the need for drilling lateral wells with automated drilling or decarbonizing our natural gas at a much lower price?”, says Kvalheim.

 Those questions remain to be answered.
 The new technology strategy will aim to answer many questions, and is a natural follow-up in the wake of both the new company strategy and the Climate Roadmap that were introduced earlier this year.